 The Marietta divorce lawyers at Bivek Brubaker & Prescott understand the complexity of divorce.
 Our experienced family law attorneys can walk you through complex issues.
 We have years of experience helping our clients with their property division, child custody, and any Temporary Protective Order situation.

-To schedule a consultation with one of our Marietta divorce attorneys, call us toll-free at 866-527-2630, or fill out our online contact form.
+To schedule a consultation with one of our Marietta divorce attorneys, call us at 866-527-2630, or fill out our online contact form.